barteljan/VISPER/docs/README-VISPER-Sourcery.md

 Autocreates Action and Reducer for any type that implements `AutoReducer`

-# A short introduction how VISPER-Sourcery works
+# A short introduction how Sourcery works

 VISPER-Sourcery uses the Sourcery-Commandline-Tool to generate Source Code that follows a certain pattern so that automating is possible.
 Existing classes/structs/enums can be modified (inLine).
 Extensions or even classes/structs/enums can be auto-created.
 If you don't know how sourcery works have a look at the following example or dive into it's own documentation [documentation](https://github.com/krzysztofzablocki/Sourcery).